Skip to Content

 About the Drive from Calgary to Lake Louise

 The distance between Calgary and Lake Louise is roughly 185 kilometers (115 miles).
-The drive is relatively short, and could be done in around 2 hours if no stops were made.
+The drive is relatively short and could be done in around 2 hours if no stops were made.
 However, that is just the direct route.
 There is a slightly longer more beautiful scenic route you can take from Calgary to Lake Louise.
 Instead of taking Highway 1 out of Calgary, take Highway 1A past Cochrane and the Kananaskis.
 Then once you get to Banff, take the stunning Bow Valley Parkway to Lake Louise instead of Highway 1.

 Trust me, this route is so much better!
 It’s full of amazing scenery and exciting places to stop.
 Plus, it is only slightly longer at about 200 kilometers (124 miles).
 For that reason, this blog is focused on this scenic route to help you enjoy your road trip between Lake Louise and Calgary the most.

 There are so many fun and unique stops on the drive from Calgary to Lake Louise though that I highly suggest you spread your road trip out over a few days.
 I’m sure many of these stops are going to leave you wanting more.
-Banff town and Banff National Park both have some great options if you are looking to extend your time.
+Banff Town and Banff National Park both have some great options if you are looking to extend your time.
 I made sure to list some suggestions in this case.

 The road trip from Calgary to Lake Louise can be done at any time of the year, although it can be slightly more challenging in the winter.
 The great thing about this road trip is that it is a shorter one where you will be stopping frequently if you do want to make the drive in the winter.
 Regardless of the season you choose, there is plenty to do and see!

-If you do decide to travel in the winter, be sure to keep an eye on the road conditions and make sure your car has winter tires or at least all-season tires to tackle any ice and snow you may encounter.
+If you decide to travel in the winter, be sure to keep an eye on the road conditions and make sure your car has winter tires or at least all-season tires to tackle any ice and snow you may encounter.

 15 BEST Stops on the Drive from Calgary to Lake Louise